engramic/engramic/README.md

 - Pyzmq

 ## Plugins
 Plugins are managed in the engram_profiles.toml file which is generated during the first run.
-Engramic currently supports the following plugins:
+Engramic currently includes the plugins listed below.

-Plugin dependencies are downloaded on first run of the plugin and can be viewed in the plugin.toml file located at the root directory of the plugin.
+*Note:Plugin dependencies are downloaded on first run of the plugin and can be viewed in the plugin.toml file located in the root directory of the plugin.*

 Vector DB
 - ChomraDB